Healthiest Alcohol: Healthier Alcohol Selections For Weight Loss

 In this case, vodka should be one of your first go-to drinks, followed by gin, rye whiskey, scotch, bourbon, tequila and brandy.

-You can also try adding some club soda because it has no sugar and zero calories.
+You can also try adding some club soda because it has no sugar and zero calories, helping that weight loss goal of yours.

 Rule 4: Red, red wine

-Red wine is your bff, if you’d like to indulge in a little alcohol while keeping one eye on your health.
+Red wine is your bff, if you’d like to indulge in a little alcohol while keeping one eye on your waistline.

-Not only does wine carry iron, potassium, magnesium and antioxidants, it also contains less sugar than some sweet white wines, rendering it the more healthy option.
+Not only does wine carry iron, potassium, magnesium and antioxidants, it also contains less sugar than some sweet white wines, rendering it the more healthy, waistline-friendly option.

-With that said, low-sugar white wines exist, so check the sugar content on the liquor store price labels and choose accordingly.
+With that said, low-sugar white wines exist (more on that later), so check the sugar content on the liquor store price labels and choose accordingly.
+These days, you can also access this information quite easily by hopping online and Googling it.

 Unfortunately, red wine does contain sulphites and tannins, so consume sparingly if you’re prone to tannin-induced headaches.